godelayheehoo/MIDImorphose/README.md

 ## Notes

-- Buffer holds up to 384 MIDI note events.
+- Buffer holds up to 512 MIDI note events.
 - If buffer is full, oldest notes are dropped and LED blinks.
 - MIDI Panic button kills stuck notes.
 - Channel assignments and timing can be changed live via dipswitches and menu.
-- Channel settings are saved/restored using EEPROM.
+- Most settings are saved/restored using EEPROM.
 - Extensive TODOs and architecture notes are in the code comments.
-- Blue LED lights up when enough MIDI pulses (note lengths) to stutter with; stutter does not work if this threshold is not met.
 - While stuttering, you can manipulate which channels are on by changing dipswitches and updating via the menu.
 Stuttered notes remain, but you can play on top for creative effects.
 - Retriggers do **not** go in the stutter buffer.
 - Notes that are jittered (note-shifted) are placed into the stutter buffer **after** adjustment.
 - It *is* possible to overwhelm the system with notes, which will cause unstable clock and dropped/damaged notes.
 This doesn't seem to happen with at least my normal useage, but it's something to be aware of.
 With messed up clock though, I think it's only noticeable if you have something upstream of the mangler **and** something downstream (as they'll be out of sync).
 This is hard to do though, as we use separate serials for tx & rx.
 - Currently nothing is done with CCs AND they're not passed through.
 Adding pass through will be easy, I just haven't done it.
 Still thinking through how to consider manipulating CCs.
-- Generally speaking, setting probability to zero for a feature turns it off entirely (and thus reduces CPU load)
+- Generally speaking, setting probability to zero for a feature turns it off entirely (and thus reduces CPU load, which is mostly relevant if you have something downstream that cares about clock).
+- Stutter operates on an always-rolling buffer, while live-played notes on tracked channels are not audible while stutter is active, it is still "listening", so you can immediately re-engage the stutter after releasting it (this is a change from previous behavior).
+- Glitch effects, if enabled, are always "active"-- they do not track if the sequencer is playing.
+Note that clock-based effects will not advance with no new clock pulses however.
+This means, for instance, that if velocity coercion is on, whatever velocity value is being used for coercion will be the velocity value all notes play at while the sequencer is paused.
+Jittering will still take effect, etc.

 ## Troubleshooting